IntegrationPartners/PowerShellTest/README.md

 This respository is created as a test.

-Adding more histroy to readme file
+Adding more histroy.

+Decided to delete something.